openSUSE/news-o-o/_posts/2009-10-27-sneak-peeks-at-opensuse-11-2-kde-4-3-experience-with-lubos-lunak.markdown

 ---
 author: News Team
+comments: true
 date: 2009-10-27 16:31:41+00:00
 layout: post
 link: https://news.opensuse.org/2009/10/27/sneak-peeks-at-opensuse-11-2-kde-4-3-experience-with-lubos-lunak/
+slug: sneak-peeks-at-opensuse-11-2-kde-4-3-experience-with-lubos-lunak
-title: "Sneak Peeks at openSUSE 11.2: KDE 4.3 Experience, with Luboš LuÅˆák\
+title: 'Sneak Peeks at openSUSE 11.2: KDE 4.3 Experience, with LuboÅ¡ LuÅˆÃ¡k'
-  "
+wordpress_id: 2273
 categories:
 - Distribution
 tags:
 - KDE
 ---

 The KDE 4 experience in openSUSE has been enhanced daily, and while the desktop environment itself has matured significantly since the last release, there has been a constant focus to provide an outstanding delivery of it in openSUSE 11.2.

 The highlights include: the openSUSE DVD preselected to KDE 4.3; new Firefox KDE integration; OpenOffice.org KDE 4 integration; consistent KDE artwork; all other standard applications fully ported to KDE 4, including KNetworkManager, Amarok, DigiKam, K3b, Konversation and more.

-We will also be talking to openSUSE and KDE core developer Luboš LuÅˆák, to find out more about the developments in KDE 4.3, where the project is concentrating its efforts, and what the openSUSE boosters team is really all about.
+We will also be talking to openSUSE and KDE core developer LuboÅ¡ LuÅˆÃ¡k, to find out more about the developments in KDE 4.3, where the project is concentrating its efforts, and what the openSUSE boosters team is really all about.
 Read on for the full story... <!-- more -->